•Quest For Odyssey Campaign • Creative Concept • Directing • Photography • Production•

 Lost In Translation, 2020

-Perhaps we are stronger than we think.
+Perhaps we are stronger than we realize.

-Actually, for that I am certain.
+Actually, on that, I am certain.

 Norwegian Wood, 2021